elephantscale/es-training-new/kubernetes/slides/backup-slides.md

 Participant Notes :

 Increased Portability:
 The ability to add to the container and then deploy across multiple platforms allows Docker to be run almost anywhere.
 This is important because it lets developers write code on a local development environment, test it locally and then push to production without having to worry about things not working.
-All environments are exactly the same; you won’t hear the phrase “It worked on my local environment!” ever again.
+All environments are exactly the same; you won’t hear the phrase "It worked on my local environment!" ever again.

 Faster Startup Speeds:
 We try to have all our clients running on the same environment, but with so many hosting solutions and CMS systems being used, this just isn’t a feasible or scalable solution.
 For our developers, switching between client production environments used to mean wasting time waiting for virtual machines to get up and running.
 Not anymore.
 Docker allows us to easily start and stop the correct containers for each client in seconds.
 Getting our local environments up and running quickly means we can get to work fixing issues right away.